 In 2017 I completed a PhD in European Studies at University College London.
+I am now a freelance writer and researcher.
 My areas of specialisation are social theory and cultural criticism, with a good dose of Marxism and psychoanalysis.
-In particular, I am interested in concepts of ideology, power and social control, as well as the politics of resistance in modern consumer societies.
+I am especially interested in theories of ideology and neoliberalism, as well as the politics of resistance in modern consumer societies.

 Recently I have been writing about ideology in videogames.
 My book, Ideology and the Virtual City: Videogames, Power Fantasies and Neoliberalism, will be published in September 2019 by Zero Books.